clux/facemaulers/east/ideas.md

 https://www.reddit.com/r/dndnext/comments/3fj8oi/i_want_to_hear_your_time_stop_shenanigans/
 forcecage + fireshield + mirror image + incendiary cloud
 irae frustrated and calls the players nerds

+CAN HAVE AN INTRO FIGHT WITH HER WIELDING THE AMULET

+## Conflicts with Lolth
+Vengeful ties to Lolth.
+Irae rebelled and took one of their cities (maerimydra)

+## Conflicts with Eilistraee
+E wants more independence.
+Racially superios, but doesn't make domination points out of it.
+Dark seldarine conflicts with peacefulness due to their imperialism.

 ## Mad people from destruction
 blaming god